About the project

 Increasing the frequency and speed of GO trains may require changes at several road-level rail crossings in Guelph to meet safety regulations and current design standards in accordance with Transport Canada’s Railway Safety Act.
 It’s also important to consider traffic flow and connectivity for all road users.

-In anticipation of this, we will look at five rail crossings:
+In anticipation of this, we studied five rail crossings:

 - Alma Street between Crimea and Inkerman streets